lhunter98/03-curriculum-vitae/cv-2020-lhunter.md

 * (2019) Teamwork on a “facelift” design for “Koli” lemonade company – logo and graphic visual representation together with ideas on how such visual style should be marketed in public and for public

 * (2020) Teamwork for Kolonaoperák company on creating a mascot and new visual redesign of the company together with its own unique marketing communication

+* (2020) Design for poster and logo for Bollywood film festival in Prague

+**Individual tasks**

+* (2020-) Creation of a CD cover for an indie rock band called "Booters"

+   *Brief description: The task was to create a cover that would contain the prescribed credentials by the employer.
+I tried to do my best and incorporated these credentials into a new album cover that had to be characteristic of that of a small rock band.
+Their new album is called Nightmares and had to contain a stylized moth on their front cover.
+The creation of the moth was a little trickier than expected, since the employer constantly changed his opinion on how the visual element should look, but we eventually got through it together.
+The offer is still ongoing and we’re currently discussing on how the back side of the album should look like.*